daor95/book-exercise-docs/labmodule10/README-GDA.md

 - PIOT-GDA-10-002: The **MqttClientConnector** class was updated to subscribe to the CDA's MQTT topics for `SensorData`, `SystemPerformanceData`, and `ActuatorData` response messages.
 Option 1 was chosen for implementation, which handles all topic subscriptions through a single `messageArrived()` callback.
 Subscriptions were configured within the `connectComplete()` callback to ensure they are activated after a successful connection to the MQTT broker.
 Additionally, the class was refactored to use `MqttAsyncClient` instead of the synchronous `MqttClient`, supporting non-blocking behavior and avoiding potential deadlocks during message publishing.
 The **DeviceDataManager** class was updated by commenting out redundant subscription logic.
 Functionality was verified by running the existing test `MqttClientConnectorTest` and adding a new test case to confirm that actuator response messages are correctly received and handled.

+- PIOT-GDA-10-003: In this task, I began integrating logic into the `DeviceDataManager` to process incoming MQTT messages from the CDA, specifically `SensorData`, `SystemPerformanceData`, and `ActuatorData` responses.
+I opted for **Option 1**, which centralizes message handling in a single callback method.
+However, some of the detailed actions described in the task (including threshold crossing analysis, persistence logging, and upstream message forwarding) have not yet been implemented.
+The current progress establishes the foundational structure for message routing through `handleIncomingMessage`, but the core logic such as humidity threshold checking, actuator command generation, and interaction with the persistence client remains to be completed.
+The next steps will involve implementing `handleIncomingDataAnalysis`, parsing the configuration file for humidity control parameters, and completing the logic needed to trigger actuation events based on time-series humidity data analysis.
+To begin validating this behavior, a custom test method was created within a new class (`DeviceDataManagerSimpleCdaActuationTest`).
+This test simulates a sequence of `SensorData` messages with varying humidity values, including nominal and exceptional cases, to observe whether the actuation logic would be triggered once completed.
+However, since the threshold analysis and actuation logic are still pending, this test currently serves as a placeholder for future verification.